-Birth Records comprise all the official information on an individual's birth.
-Searching for birth records online is the easiest alternative to access vital records data when you don't need an actual copy of the birth certificate.
+Birth records comprise obtainable official information on an individual's birth.
+Searching for birth records online is the easiest alternative to access vital records data when you don't have an actual copy of the birth certificate.

-In this section, you will be able to discover all types of contact information for your search subject.
-This may include current and previous addresses, phone number(s), email address, social profiles and much more!
+Access contact information for your chosen search subject.
+This may include current and previous residence, phone number(s), email address (personal, business), social profiles, and more.

 In the United States, hospitals are required to store birth records as long as any other medical records, for at least seven years and no more than ten years.